Political career of Donald Trump: General election campaign

 After becoming the presumptive Republican nominee, Trump shifted his focus to the general election.
 Trump began campaigning against Hillary Clinton, who became the presumptive Democratic nominee on June 6, 2016.
 Clinton had established a significant lead over Trump in national polls throughout most of 2016.
-In early July, Clinton's lead narrowed in national polling averages following the FBI's re-opening of its investigation into her ongoing email controversy.
+In early July, Clinton's lead narrowed in national polling averages following the FBI's re-opening of its investigation into her then ongoing email controversy.

 On July 15, 2016, Trump announced his selection of Indiana governor Mike Pence as his running mate.
 Four days later, the two were officially nominated by the Republican Party at the Republican National Convention.
 The list of convention speakers and attendees included former presidential nominee Bob Dole, but the other prior nominees did not attend.

 On September 26, 2016, Trump and Clinton faced off in their first presidential debate, which was held at Hofstra University in Hempstead, New York.
 The second presidential debate was held at Washington University in St. Louis, Missouri.
 The beginning of that debate was dominated by references to a recently leaked tape of Trump making sexually explicit comments, which Trump countered by referring to alleged sexual misconduct on the part of Bill Clinton.
 Prior to the debate, Trump had invited four women who had accused Bill Clinton of impropriety to a press conference.
 The final presidential debate was held on October 19 at the University of Nevada, Las Vegas.
 Trump's refusal to say whether he would accept the result of the election, regardless of the outcome, drew particular attention, with some saying it undermined democracy.